our Christian mission

 Moving to growth

-In addition to services, currently St Mary’s is open 11am to 2pm each Thursday and Friday and during the summer on Saturdays.
+In addition to services on Friday and Sunday, currently St Mary’s is open each Friday and on summer Saturdays 11-2pm.

 A priority for St Mary’s is to increase contact with people beyond our small church community.
-Once the building is improved we can encourage people who are not currently part of the Christian community to come inside by organising events and by acting as a venue for events (e.g. workshops, concerts, poetry readings, exhibitions) and by promoting St Mary’s architectural and historical interest for visitors to Hull.
+Now the building is improved we are encouraging people who are not currently part of the Christian community to come inside by organising events and by acting as a venue for events (e.g. workshops, concerts, poetry readings, exhibitions) and by promoting St Mary’s architectural and historical interest for visitors to Hull.

 ∙ Regular guided tours